Sahilll15/BookStore-server/README.md

-# Project Name - Backend
+# Project Name - BookStore
 url of the backend :-https://bookstore-ksae.onrender.com/.
 This is the backend component of the BookStore project.
 It provides the necessary APIs and functionality to support the frontend application.